abhiram-s2002/racer/DATA_PROCESSING_AGREEMENT.md

 ## 3. Subject Matter and Duration

 ### 3.1 Subject Matter
-This DPA governs the processing of Personal Data by the Processor on behalf of the Controller in connection with the Racer Marketplace mobile application and services.
+This DPA governs the processing of Personal Data by the Processor on behalf of the Controller in connection with the GeoMart mobile application and services.

 ### 3.2 Duration
 This DPA remains in effect for the duration of the service agreement and until all Personal Data is deleted or returned.